 March was another busy month for me.
-I did some traveling, which actually helped me with my reading goals, but I’m still struggling to dive deep into big books every single day.
-I did read quite a few things though and listened to books on Audible, so I have a lot to share.
+I did some traveling, which helped me with my reading goals, but I’m still struggling to dive deep into big books every single day.
+I did read quite a few things, though, and listened to books on Audible.

 In Pieces by Sally Field: I picked up this memoir while at the airport last month and quickly devoured it.
-I love a good memoir and Sally’s was no exception.
+I love a good memoir, and Sally’s was no exception.
 I loved her raw openness.
-Some parts were tough to get through, but it was told in such a beautiful way.
+Some parts were tough to get through, but it’s told beautifully.
 I really enjoyed it.

-The Highly Sensitive Child: Helping our Children Thrive When The World Overwhelms Them by Elaine N. Aron, Ph.D: I purchased this after reading a lot of articles about Highly Sensitive People.
-I became interested in this because my daughter is a HSC.
-I don’t really talk much about my struggles with raising her because I don’t like to bring her into my work.
-She’s a truly amazing little girl and I feel honored to be her mother, but I didn’t realize some of the challenges were coming from the fact that she is highly sensitive.
-Reading this book really opened my eyes to how I can be a better mother to her so that she can thrive!
+The Highly Sensitive Child: Helping Our Children Thrive When The World Overwhelms Them by Elaine N. Aron, Ph.D.: I purchased this after reading a lot of articles about Highly Sensitive People.
+I became interested in this because my daughter is an HSC.
+I don’t talk much about my struggles with raising her because I don’t like to bring her into my work.
+She’s a truly amazing little girl, and I feel honored to be her mother, but I didn’t realize some of the challenges were coming from the fact that she is highly sensitive.
+Reading this book opened my eyes to how I can be a better mother to her so that she can thrive!

 Shopping Vintage Could Make Your Whole Dang Outfit by Pandora Sykes for Manrepeller

 Leandra and Pandora Discuss Early Motherhood on Manrepeller